 No. It takes a certain force to move the hand guard forward.
 If your hand only lightly touches the front guard or slips over it, the force may not be enough to trigger the chain brake.
 You should also maintain a firm grip of the chain saw handles while working.
-Make sure that your thumb and fingers encircle the handle.
-If you do this and experience a kickback, your hand may never leave the front handle and will not activate the chain brake, or the chain brake will only activate after the saw has swung around a considerable distance.
+If you do and experience a kickback, your hand may never leave the front handle and will not activate the chain brake, or the chain brake will only activate after the saw has swung around a considerable distance.
 In such instances, the chain brake might not have enough time to stop the saw chain before it touches you.